Why companion planting?

 However, it's best to keep garlic away from peas and beans as it may stunt the growth of these crops.

-If you want to give your roses a little extra help, why not plant a few cloves in your rose beds.
-This will help to deter aphids, snails, caterpillars and many other insects out to destroy your lovely flowers.
-Plant three to four cloves in a circle around each rose bush.
-The sulphur present in the garlic will disperse into the soil and be taken up by the rose making it a less palatable treat for little bugs.
-To get a beautiful display of curly topped scapes and allium flowers, choose hardneck varieties.
+If you want to give your homegrown roses a little extra help, pop a few garlic cloves in the rose beds to help deter aphids, snails, caterpillars and the other insects intent on destroying your lovely flowers.
+Plant three to four cloves in a circle around each rose bush, and the sulphur present in the garlic will disperse into the soil and be taken up by the rose - making it a less palatable treat for little bugs.

 Does garlic produce flowers?

 For a beautiful display of curly topped scapes and allium flowers, choose our hardneck garlic varieties, such as Lautrec Wight or Elephant Garlic.

 Explore our full selection of hardneck garlic seed varieties

 When is the best time to grow garlic?

 Growing garlic could not be easier and October-November is the perfect time to plant our Isle of Wight Garlic autumn planting varieties.
 But if you miss planting garlic in the autumn, it's not too late for a summer harvest of homegrown garlic: simply choose our Spring-Planting garlic bulbs - such as Solent Wight, Picardy Wight or Mersley Wight, and get them in the ground from January-March.
 If in any doubt, consult our online Garlic Grower's Calendar for a breakdown of when to plant different varieties of garlic seed.